michjans/routegen/README.md

   - Increased maximum resolution of google map to 8K
   - Default output container format of video files now mp4 (instead of avi)
   - Default output container for movies now mp4 (in case of ffmpeg generator)
-  - Default output frame images now png instead of bmp (in case of ffmpeg generator)
+  - Tried to set default output frame images to png (in case of ffmpeg generator), but found out that saving/loading an image in bmp is much faster (due to uncompressed format), so left it at bmp.
   - Added map and route status indicators (icons) in status bar
   - SVG format support for custom vehicles